Our Teaching Staff

 Hailing from the small town of Benton, Pennsylvania, Cathy earned her Bachelor’s degree in Music Education from Mansfield University of Pennsylvania in 2013 and her Master’s degree in French Horn Performance from the University of Northern Colorado in 2016.
 Alongside teaching, she has built a career in horn performance around the country and Europe playing principal horn in Spain, Italy, France, and the Czech Republic with various orchestras.
 She even attended the 2012 Olympic Games in London, England with the Spirit and Pride of Pennsylvania Marching Band.
 (In Colorado, Cathy has performed with the Longmont Symphony, Boulder Symphony, Colorado Chamber Orchestra and a handful of other groups.
 Cathy is also an avid pianist having been a choir accompanist since the age of 10, and continues to play for musical pits around the Northern Colorado area.
 Presently, she regularly plays horn with the Fort Collins Wind Symphony, Loveland Opera theater, and sings with the Rocky Mountain Chamber Singers.)

-Cathy currently teaches orchestra and theatre at Severance Middle School, where she has been a part of their amazing performing arts program since 2018.
+Cathy currently teaches orchestra and theatre at Ridgeline Middle School, where she has been a part of their amazing performing arts program since 2018.
 When she is not teaching, Cathy enjoys exploring Colorado’s open roads on her bike, diamond painting, attending stand-up comedy shows, watching extreme weather livestreams, and memes.

 Barbara Thiem